MartinBundschuh/RaspPi3MqttBrokerExample/README.md

 Raspberry Pi 3 Project using the MQTT protocoll.

 This Project shows how to host an MQTT broker from RaspberryPi 3.
 The goal ist to controll Pi from Windows phone.
-There are three different projects.
+There are three different projects:

 - RaspPi3.MqttBrokerHost<br>
 Here it is shown, how to host a local MQTT broker on an Raspberry Pi with Windows IoT Core.
 The broker is running on a background task.
 The project takes use of the GnatMQ Framework.